-In Ireland every year, over 1,400 deaths are attributable to air pollution and the majority of these are due to heart disease and strokes.
+In Ireland, every year, around 1,600 premature deaths are attributable to air pollution and the majority of these are due to heart disease and strokes.

 Ireland’s car commuter culture is contributing to rising levels of air pollution such as Nitrogen Dioxide (NO2) which is damaging to both human and planetary health, while also leading to an increased sedentary lifestyle.